BoatyMcBoatFaceBoat/mappingTool/doc/script.md

 - fix data lookup structure edges DONE
 - linkcnts need to be imported from file DONE
 - remove logs and commentary DONE

+## 20200921
+finish the data structure for edges

+to do
 - move project to github DONE
 - create branch develop DONE
-- create branch layout
+- create branch layout DONE

+branch: layout

+move d3 layout back to script